 We work with a number of groups and organisations to make sure that you get the services you need.
 We provide social care services in partnership with Tees, Esk and Wear Valley NHS Foundation Trust (TEWV) and also work with local service user and carers groups, voluntary groups and private sector providers.

-We are committed to putting every person who needs support at the heart of all that we do and for people with mental health needs.
+We are committed to putting every person who needs support at the heart of all that we do.
 This means being flexible and offering everyone who is eligible for social care services the opportunity to direct their own support.

-The Cruse Bereavement Care Freephone National Helpline is staffed by trained bereavement volunteers, who offer emotional support to anyone affected by bereavement.
+Cruse Bereavement Care offers a free national helpline, staffed by trained bereavement volunteers, who offer emotional support to anyone affected by bereavement.

-The Helpline number is 0808 808 1677 and is open Monday-Friday 9.30- 5pm (excluding bank holidays), with extended hours on Tuesday, Wednesday and Thursday evenings, when it is open until 8pm.
-They can also be contacted on the following email: [email protected] .
+The Helpline number is 0808 808 1677 and is open Monday to Friday 9:30 to 5pm (excluding bank holidays), with extended hours on Tuesday, Wednesday and Thursday evenings, when it is open until 8pm.
+They can also be contacted by emailing: email@example.com.

-Those in mental distress can now contact their local mental health crisis service using the new single point of access telephone number 0300 0200317.
-This will replace individual contact numbers for crisis services in County Durham, Darlington, Teesside and North Yorkshire and York.
+Those in mental distress can now contact their local mental health crisis service using the new single point of access telephone number 0300 0200 317.
 People with learning disabilities and/or autism can also contact crisis services using this number.

-Can be contacted for free to talk about anything that is troubling you on their 24 hour helpline - 116123.
+- Samaritans - can be contacted for free to talk about anything that is troubling you on their 24 hour helpline: 116123

 If someone is at immediate risk of suicide or injury through self-harm, treat it as an emergency and call 999.